webdiscus/pug-loader/README.md

 <a id="features" name="features" href="#features"></a>
 ## Features
- - rendereing pug into pure `HTML string` to save it as static HTML file
+ - rendereing pug into pure `HTML string` to save it in separate file
  - compiling pug into `template function` for usage in JavaScript
- - generates template function with `CommonJS` or `ESM` syntax
+ - generates a template function with both `CommonJS` and `ESM` syntax
- - resolves aliases from webpack `resolve.alias` and `resolve.plugins`
+ - resolves alias from webpack `resolve.alias`
- - resolves paths from `tsconfig.json` using [`tsconfig-paths-webpack-plugin`](https://github.com/dividab/tsconfig-paths-webpack-plugin)
+ - resolves alias from `compilerOptions.paths` defined in `tsconfig.json` using [`tsconfig-paths-webpack-plugin`](https://github.com/dividab/tsconfig-paths-webpack-plugin)
  - resolves required images in the attribute `srcset` of `img` tag
  - resolves required JavaScript modules or JSON in pug
  - ignore the prefixes `~` `@` for webpack `resolve.alias`